Table of contents

 This should be done from day one and can be readily available in the employee handbook under the time theft policy section.
 Clearly establish what the first day, week, month, and so on will look like for the employee, especially regarding their job role and responsibilities.

-Using a mobile time tracking solution makes managing employee work hours so much easier.
-With Connecteam, employees clock in and out from their smartphone so time tracking is accessible at any time, from any location.
+Connecteam is a perfect example of a time and attendance system that allows employees to clock in and out from shifts using their smartphones.
+This makes time tracking accessible at any time, from any job location.
 Additionally, when an employee clocks in or out, their GPS timestamp is mapped as well so you always know when and where they were at the time that they clocked in or out.

 Each employee has their own unique login making Connecteam a great solution for curbing buddy punching.
 Read more here as to why so many small businesses choose Connecteam for their time tracking needs.